-- Thurston County followed its established process for advertising public hearings, which includes presenting information to the Board of County Commissioners in a public meeting, posting legal notice in The Olympian newspaper, posting the Plan on the County's website, and making a hard copy of the Plan available from County offices. - In addition to these steps, the Plan was presented to the Regional Housing Council, which is a public meeting and includes elected representatives from Thurston County, and the Cities of Olympia, Lacey, Tumwater and Yelm.

-- Thurston County distributed the draft plan and information about the public hearing to its email lists of interested service providers and community stakeholders. - Thurston County staff also presented the plan to the Housing Action Team and requested input from the group of local stakeholders and advocates. - In order to broaden public participation and follow applicable fair housing and civil rights requirements and procedures for effective communication and in alignment with our current citizen participation plan, Thurston County provided accessibility and offered reasonable accommodations for person with disabilities and limited English proficient residents.
+- Thurston County followed its established process for advertising public hearings, which includes presenting information to the Board of County Commissioners in a public meeting, posting legal notice in The Olympian newspaper, posting the Plan on the County's website, and making a hard copy of the Plan available from County offices. - In addition to these steps, the Plan was presented to the Regional Housing Council, which is a public meeting and includes elected representatives from Thurston County, and the Cities of Olympia, Lacey, Tumwater and Yelm. - Thurston County distributed the draft plan and information about the public hearing to its email lists of interested service providers and community stakeholders. - Thurston County staff also presented the plan to the Housing Action Team and requested input from the group of local stakeholders and advocates. - In order to broaden public participation and follow applicable fair housing and civil rights requirements and procedures for effective communication and in alignment with our current citizen participation plan, Thurston County provided accessibility and offered reasonable accommodations for person with disabilities and limited English proficient residents.
 Those efforts are summarized below: - Website Accessibility - The Thurston County website has several features that make it accessible.
-Those features include the use of descriptive text, captions and transcripts for videos, a translation widget, and the inclusion of Telecommunications Relay Services like text telephone (TTY). - Public Hearing and Community Participation Accessibility - The announcement was posted on our website, which has the accessibility features as mentioned above.
+Those features include the use of descriptive text, captions and transcripts for videos, a translation widget, and the inclusion of Telecommunications Relay Services like text telephone (TTY). - o Public Hearing and Community Participation Accessibility - The announcement was posted on our website, which has the accessibility features as mentioned above.
 The public hearing documents, including the meeting agenda and HOME-ARP documents, can be translated upon request.
-The Board of County Commissioners meeting is also available to stream on YouTube, which provides the option for closed captioning, increasing accessibility for the hearing impaired.
+The Board of County Commissioners meeting is also available to stream on YouTube, which provides the option for closed captioning, increasing accessibility for the hearing impaired. - ADD INFORMATION FOR AMENDMENT PUBLIC ENGAGEMENT compared to the cost of creating new affordable housing opportunities or providing homeless support.